mycoboco/canary/server/README.md

 - `off`: no service advertisement activated.

-If your system have `avahi` or `dns-sd`, please make sure that `avahi-publish-service` or `dns-sd` is accessible not specifying a path from the location `canary` runs.
+If your system have `avahi` or `dns-sd`, please make sure that `avahi-publish-service` or `dns-sd` is accessible without specifying a path from the location `canary` runs.

 Whenever `avahi` or `dns-sd` fails to start, `mdns-js` is selected as a